jdidion/papers2/README.md

 ## Command Line

 To simply export your library, use the executable scripts provided for each destination format.
-Currently, only Zotero is supported.
+Currently, only Zotero is supported as a destination.

+### Export to Zotero

 You'll need three things to get started: